LIOHN/liohn.github.io/README.md

 # daniels.knowledge.base

 Thanks to GitHub Pages and Jekyll I was able to deploy my new website extremely quickly.
-Oneadvantages GitHub Pages offers you is the ability to go back in time to earlier versions, as publishing new versions of the website is done within GitHub, a Version Control System.
+One advantage GitHub Pages offers you is the ability to go back in time to earlier versions, as publishing new versions of the website is done within GitHub, a Version Control System.
 You can publish with git on your own machine, with GitHub Desktop, or on the GitHub Website.
 This meant I could avoid mistakes and save time compared to the time when I coded my own website from scratch.
 While GitHub Pages primarily deals with static websites, I believe they allow for dynamicity.
 For my purposes however, a static website suffices.

 [daniels.knowledge.base](https://liohn.github.io/) will serve as a knowledge base to me and as a project showcase to prospective employers.
 In it I plan to explain in detail my programming projects since 2016, and also keep notes and potentially share my views of the world in a blog.